Maintain product specs¶

 next free feature per module and next free rule per feature.

-Preview the allocation first — --dry-run writes nothing:
+rule.
+Preview it first — --dry-run writes nothing:

 --title "W4 — 7-day check-in" --dry-run